Asana/asana-api-meta/README.md

   3. Make changes on the topic branch.
   4. Run `gulp build` to build the output for all languages.
 You can inspect the final output in `dist/`.
   5. When satisfied, make a pull request.

+## How It Works

+### Language Configuration

+Each language has its own configuration that determines how the output files are built.
+These configurations are specified in `gulpfile.js` as `var languages = ...`.
+Each record has the following schema:

+  * `repo`: Name of the target repository where built files will be pushed to.
+  * `branch`: Name of the branch in the repository to push to.
+  * `outputPath`: Path, relative to the root of `repo`, where template output will go.
+  * `preserveRepoFiles`: Set to true if when the files are built and pushed to the target, any existing files are preserved.
+If false, it will clear out `outputPath` each time it pushes.
+  * `skip`: An array of resource names to avoid generating output files for.

+### Resource Definitions

+Resources are defined in individual YAML files under `src/resources`.
+The one-resource-per-file convention keeps the files manageable.

+A schema is provided for resources, and the resources are validated against it during testing.
+It can be found in `test/resource_schema.json`, and uses the [JSON Schema](http://json-schema.org/) syntax, with the [`jsonschema`](http://json-schema.org/) Node package for validation.

+The schemas make heavy use of the "anchor" and "alias" features of YAML, so the files can be more normalized and avoid excessive repetition.
+These are mostly used to define commonly-used components like types, properties, and parameters that appear in multiple (sometimes many, many) places.

+Definitions for value types (like `Email`, `ProjectColor`, `TeamId` etc.) that may appear as a parameter or resource property in more than one place should go in the `src/includes.yaml` file.

+### Templates

+This module uses templates for generating library source files from the resources.

+The build system will, for each language `LANG` it is building (e.g. `LANG='js'`):
+  1. For each resource:
+    2. Read in the resource definition file, `src/resources/NAME.yaml`.
+    3. Read in the template definition file, `src/templates/LANG/index.js`.
+      4. Find the `resource` key.
+      5. Read in the `template` to find the input template, and the `filename` function to generate the output filename.
+    4. Execute the template against the resource definition.
+    5. Output the result into the file `dist/LANG/OUTPUTFILE`.

+All templates use the [`lodash`](https://www.npmjs.com/package/lodash) library for generation. `gulpfile.js` has the build rules that execute the templates.
+It provides various helpers to the template that are configurable on a per-library basis, by scoping the file `helpers.js` into the template namespace.
+These include utilities for common code-generation patterns.

+Authors modifying the templates should ensure that they *generate pretty code*, at the expense of the prettiness of the template.
+Trivial issues like bad indents in the output should be fixed.

+### Helpers

+Rather than pour a bunch of logic into the template, it's better style to put them into helpers.
+Currently there is only a single `helpers` file, but we should break this into a set of language-specific files (that might each call some useful common helpers where appropriate).

+Examples of places where extracting helpers is useful are `paramsForAction` or `wrapComment`.

 ## Owner Workflow

 ### Testing Proposed Changes